Supreetp1608/Aps_portfolio/README.md

    - This represents the incoming requests from users that need to be processed by the cloud instances.

 2. **Load Balancing Algorithms:**
    - This component is responsible for deciding how to distribute the incoming requests among the available instances.
-It can use different algorithms such as Round Robin, Least Connections, Weighted Round Robin, Least Load, or Ant Colony Optimization (ACO) to make these decisions.
+It can use different algorithms to make these decisions.

 3. **Monitor Resource Usage:**
    - This module continuously monitors the resource usage (CPU, memory, etc.) of each instance.
 It provides real-time data that the load balancing algorithms use to make informed decisions about where to route incoming requests.